 Infrastructure Charges: HRM & consultant Turner Drake are in the process of reviewing all Infrastructure Charges (Capital Cost Contributions) which apply to developments within HRM.
 UDI supports fair and clearly outlined fee structures for all charges applied by HRM, however, we are concerned that unnecessarily high fees will increase the affordability of housing.
-We have commissioned a report from Altus Group comparing all infrastructure charges in HRM and Moncton, our closest equivalent in the Canadian Maritimes.
-The report should be available shortly.
+We recently commissioned a report from Altus Group comparing all infrastructure charges in HRM and Moncton, our closest equivalent in the Canadian Maritimes, which is complete and will be shared with HRM and members shortly.
 Visit our Infrastructure Charges page for more information.

 National Mortgage Rules: In 2016 new Federal mortgage regulations designed to cool overpriced housing markets in Vancouver and Toronto came into effect.
 UDI believes these regulations adversely affect smaller markets such as HRM, and lobbied to have the regulations and their effect reviewed.
 We have a Task Force dedicated to this issue, and continue to work with the Federal government and local organizations to ensure rules are fair for Atlantic Canadians.